co1emi11er2/Handcalcs.jl/docs/src/index.md

 Current Limitations for `@handfunc`
 - You must pass numbers or symbols (not fields of objects).
 This is also a current limitation of the @handcalcs macro.
 - I believe the function needs to be defined in another package.
 The @code_expr macro from CodeTracking.jl does not see functions in Main for some reason.
+- It curently can only be used in the global scope.
+You can not use it within a function unless you use numbers within the function you want to call.

 ## Using Unitful with UnitfulLatexify